svecosystem/runed/sites/docs/src/content/utilities/active-element.md

 `activeElement` provides reactive access to the currently focused DOM element in your application, similar to `document.activeElement` but with reactive updates.

+- Updates synchronously with DOM focus changes
+- Returns `null` when no element is focused
+- Safe to use with SSR (Server-Side Rendering)
+- Lightweight alternative to manual focus tracking

 ## Demo

 <Demo />